 Standard boilerplate for press use.
 Two flavors: short for capsule mentions and longer for feature stories.

 Film Preservation Lab is a frame-by-frame archival film digitization service founded in 2026 by Chris Brannan.
-The lab handles Super 8, 8mm, 16mm, and 35mm safety film, plus video tape and photo scanning, on institutional-grade equipment — Lasergraphics ScanStation and MWA Choice — with sprocketless transport that safely scans shrunken, brittle, and vinegar-affected film that projector-based services reject.
+The lab handles Super 8, 8mm, 16mm, and 35mm safety film, plus video tape and photo scanning, on institutional-grade equipment — Lasergraphics ScanStation and MWA Flashscan Nova — with sprocketless transport that safely scans shrunken, brittle, and vinegar-affected film that projector-based services reject.

 The fact sheet.